Our Goal: 10 Solar Powered Homes Before the New Year

 Yes, we will only seek bids from installers carrying full public liability insurance and are approved and vetted installers with the SEAI.

-The SEC will seek a Request for Offer from 3 installers seeking the best balance of price, service, and schedule.
-The SEC will contact you directly once a selection is made to properly transition you to the installer’s account manager.
-You will be dealing with the SEC until this handoff occurs.
+GDSEC will seek a Request for Offer from Ireland’s top solar panel installers, seeking the best balance of price, service, and schedule.
+GDSEC will contact you directly once a selection is made to properly transition you to the installer’s account manager.
+You will be dealing solely with GDSEC until this handoff occurs.
 Your complete PV installation contract and payments will be made directly with the installer.

 Please note that participants can leave the programme at any time without penalty, prior to entering into a contract directly with the installer.
-Since your interest does factor into bidding and costing for the Solar Meitheal group cohort we ask that you contact us immediately if you are no longer interested.
+Since your interest does have a bearing on the bidding and costing for the Solar Meitheal group cohort, we ask that you only participate if you are willing and financially able to fund a solar PV system through the programme, and to contact us immediately if you are no longer interested in continuing.